 Recruiting Fail Could Easily be Avoided

-I’m on a MISSION to bring the HUMAN TOUCH back into Global Mobility.
-One theme that I see more now is that we Global Mobility Professionals are involved in the recruiting of Global Talent.
+Global Mobility Managers are increasingly involved in recruiting international talent.
 This makes a lot of sense when you consider that we have the knowledge and skills to deal with most of the challenges that hiring people from other countries brings.
-However, since in most organizations, we are not officially responsible we don’t get the resources we need to deal with recruiting professionally.
+However, since we are not officially responsible in most organizations, we don’t get the necessary resources to handle recruiting professionally.
 Hence, we can consult but not support.
 So, dear recruiters, I hope this is helpful.

-Specialized Subject Matter Experts are increasingly hard to find and when you turn to places rich in talent such as Singapore and certain areas of the US like Boston and Silicon Valley, that’s of course where competition is already extremely high.
-Moreover, there is no real point in stealing from the competition if you aim at bringing in innovation.
+Specialized Subject Matter Experts are increasingly complex to find.
+When you turn to places rich in talent, such as Singapore and certain areas of the US like Boston and Silicon Valley, that’s where competition is already extremely high.
+Moreover, stealing from the competition is no real point if you aim to bring innovation.

 The Need for More Diversity, Equity and Inclusion